libp2p/specs/relay/DCUtR.md

       - This will result in a QUIC connection where `A` is the client and `B` is the server.
 6. On successful establishment of a single connection does `A` cancel all outstanding connection attempts.
+The peers should migrate to the established connection by prioritizing over the existing relay connection.
+All new streams should be opened in the direct connection, while the relay connection should be closed after a grace period.
+Existing undefinite duration streams will have to be recreated in the new connection once the relay connection is closed.

    On failure of all connection attempts go back to step (1).
 Inbound peers (here `B`) SHOULD retry twice (thus a total of 3 attempts) before considering the upgrade as failed.

-The purpose of the `Sync` message and `B`'s timer is to allow the two peers to synchronize so that they perform a simultaneous open that allows hole punching to succeed.

-If the direct connection is successful, then the peers should migrate to it by prioritizing over the existing relay connection.
-All new streams should be opened in the direct connection, while the relay connection should be closed after a grace period.
-Existing indefinite duration streams will have to be recreated in the new connection once the relay connection is closed.

 ### RPC messages